 KeyBank's secured claims owed by FHC&L are the same debts owed in the CAAMM case as both Debtors were obligors on the respective notes.
 Schedule B to this Disclosure Statement shows the balances due on the two notes.
-The larger note is secured by a preferred ships mortgage attaching to two of the Debtor's fishing vessels that are federally documented and by a security agreement and Uniform Commercial Code financing statement recorded at the Connecticut Secretary of State's offices and attaching to all other personal property including the Debtor's third fishing vessel which is not federally documented.
-The smaller note is secured by a security agreement and Uniform Commercial Code financing statement recorded at the Connecticut Secretary of State's offices attaching to all personal property other than the federally documented vessels, but including the Debtor's third fishing vessel which is not federally documented.
-The proposed disbursements, comprising the balance of these KeyBank secured claims, are in the sums of \$237,141 and \$30,329.
+The larger note is secured by a preferred ships mortgage attaching to two of the Debtor's fishing vessels that are federally documented, and the smaller note is secured by a security agreement and Uniform Commercial Code financing statement recorded at the Connecticut Secretary of State's offices and attaching to all other personal property including the Debtor's third fishing vessel which is not federally documented.
+The proposed disbursements to these KeyBank secured claims are in the sums of \$170,000 and \$30,329.